Continuous Innovation

 Our company has a long history as a leader in lead battery recycling innovation.
 Now, we’re taking our research even deeper, with a grant from the U.S. Department of Energy’s (DOE) Office of Energy Efficiency and Renewable Energy.
 As one of seven grant recipients, we’re sharing $2 million in federal funding on projects meant to advance the national energy innovation agenda.

-Leading the effort at Gopher Resource are employees Dr. Joseph Grogan, vice president of research and development, and Dr. Alexandra Anderson, the project’s principle investigator.
+Leading the effort at Gopher Resource are employees Dr. Joseph Grogan, vice president of research and development, and Dr. Alexandra Anderson, the project’s principal investigator.

 Powerful Partnerships